 Boone grins while he replies, “The man fills in a special note to his bank for the value of the goods and signs it.
-I take it to the bank, and they give me gold for it, if that’s what I want.
-However, I’ll be buying a lot of things before I leave, and I’ll spend most, if not all, of it.
+I take it to the bank and they give me gold for it, if that’s what I want.
+However, I’ll be buying a lot of things before I leave and I’ll spend most of it, if not all of it.
 So I take the bank draft, use it to open an account, and pay the merchants with a bank draft of my own.
-It saves me having to carry around a heavy bag of gold coins, and it means people can’t steal it from me.
+It saves me having to carry around a heavy bag of gold coins and it means people can’t steal it from me.
 A much easier and safer way to do business.
 Now, if I was to be turning around and riding straight out of town, then gold coin would be best.
 But this is a much better option when I’ll be around buying things for a while.”

-Paul completes the form he has, and hands it to Boone while telling him where the Wells Fargo Bank he deals with is located.
-Boone goes to the wagons, and tells them, “Mary, keep on eye on everyone, and go to where Peter’s people go to camp for the night.
+Paul completes the form he has and he hands it to Boone while telling him where the Wells Fargo Bank he deals with is located.
+Boone goes to the wagons and he tells them, “Mary, keep on eye on everyone and go to where Peter’s people go to camp for the night.
 I’ll take Sam with me to help me if I need to carry anything.
 I need to go to the bank.”
-They sit and chat about a few things for a few minutes before Boone goes to tell Peter, “I’m going to the bank, and I’ll meet you there later.
+They sit and chat about a few things for a few minutes before Boone goes to tell Peter, “I’m going to the bank and I’ll meet you there later.
 I’m going to go have a look at a few merchants first.”

-Peter grins, and says, “I should be another couple of hours, yet.
+Peter says, “I should be another couple of hours yet.
 So you’ll have plenty of time.
 Before you go, how do I deal with the bank draft at the bank?”

 After a light lunch from a commercial eatery they go to the bank.
 It only takes a few minutes to hand over the bank draft, open an account, and be told which of the businesses the bank manager recommends for them to deal with in the trades Boone has an interest in.
 Business will be easier if they buy from another of the bank’s clients.